smonty93/MAVISIM/docs/install.md

 # Installation

 MAVISIM is not currently uploaded to the Python Package Index and thus must be installed from source.
-To install MAVISIM 1.0 please download the main github branch.
-The following should be sufficient in most cases to install MAVISIM:
+The following should be sufficient in most cases to install MAVISIM 1.0 (currently the main branch):
 ```bash
 git clone git@github.com:smonty93/MAVISIM.git
 cd MAVISIM